juanlao7/codeclose/docs/index.md

 Codeclose obfuscates source code to make it unreadable for humans and encrypts it to make it unreadable for machines.

-Customers can only decrypt and run the code with a valid product key, provided by you.
+Your customers can only decrypt and run the code with a valid product key, provided by you.

 <div class="label">Original source code</div>
 ```python